 In recent years, I have been more focused on American food, and my book Midwest Maize examines the astonishing importance of corn on history and on the world today.
 But Midwest Maize has its own blog, so you won’t see a lot of the Heartland here on The World’s Fare.
-As for my most recent book, Pigs, Pork, and Heartland Hogs was released in October 2018.
-Given the more international nature of pork, despite a heartland focus, it is likely that pork related tales and recipes will appear here, as well as on the Midwest Maize blog.
+Likewise, my books Pigs, Pork, and Heartland Hogs and Destination Heartland: A Guide to Discovering the Midwest’s Remarkable Past, along with most other discoveries related to the Heartland, will appear on the Midwest Maize blog, rather than here.
+That said, the international nature of pork, despite a heartland focus, might find a few pork related tales and recipes appearing here here.
+So just look at them both. 🙂

-In addition to being a food writer, I have a book out titled Waltzing Australia, which is a travel narrative of my six-month solo journey around Australia.
+In addition, I have a book out titled Waltzing Australia, which is a travel narrative of my six-month solo journey around Australia.
 I have a separate blog for this as well, to support the book and share additional travels to Australia.
 There, you’ll find photos, videos, and additional adventures from the land Down Under.
 To reach my other two blogs, you can click on the links at right.

-Finally, if you’re looking for a good freelance writer or speaker, here’s a link to my web site, which offers the more practical, business-related information: World Plate.
+Finally, if you’re looking for a good freelance writer or speaker, here’s a link to my web site, which offers the more practical, business-related information, including the topics for which I give presentations: World Plate.